Last Updated 05/07/2020

 - Can my family members get the disease if I have it?

-- What tests will I need to confirm my diagnosis?
+- What tests will I need to find out if I have hypersensitivity pneumonitis?

 - How often should I get lung function tests?

 - How often should I get chest X-rays and CT scans?

 - Do I need to be on medications (steroids)?

 - Can I still get flu shots and pneumonia shots?